-One layer of naughty and two layers of nice make this Super Nutty Chocolate Bark the perfect sweet, holiday inspired treat.
+One layer of naughty and two layers of nice make this nutty chocolate peppermint bark the perfect sweet, holiday inspired treat.
 It also makes a great homemade gift!

 One Layer Naughty